 And the last but not the least my go to salad is the evergreen seasonal Fruit Salad with ginger lemon honey dressing.
 It can be enjoyed on its own or with some honey sweetened Greek yogurt for a dessert.

-Even though I always harp upon the fact on how I love savory more than sweet for breakfast, I was surprised to find that this year I shared more sweet breakfast posts than savory ones.
-In fact there are just four savory ones in comparison to six sweet posts.
-The savory breakfast list, from clockwise top left… (scroll down for the collage)
+Even though I always harp upon the fact on how I love savoury more than sweet for breakfast, I was surprised to find that this year I shared more sweet breakfast posts than savoury ones.
+In fact, there are just four savoury ones in comparison to six sweet posts.
+The savoury breakfast list, from clockwise top left… (scroll down to view the collage)

 Savory Paniyaram made in Æbleskiver pan using tempered and fermented rice and dal batter and served with tomato peanut chutney along with coconut chutney.
 A delicious and healthy way to enjoy breakfast and equally good to pack for tiffin or for picnic.